 5. Car speed

 This graph shows the speed of cars observed by your Telraam in percentage and by speed range.
 The speeds are indicative.
 The measurements may differ from the actual speeds by up to 10%.
-More information on how to interpret these data can be found here.
+If you want to know more about the accuracy, outliers and speed for large vehicles, please read the following article: "Speed measurement and unrealistic speed data".

 6. Car speed v85

-The V85 is a widely used indicator in the world of mobility and road safety, as it is considered to be representative of the speed that can reasonably be maintained on a road.
-To understand what the v85 is, see the following article: "What is the v85?".
+It is a widely used indicator in the world of mobility and road safety, as it is considered to be representative of the speed that can reasonably be maintained on a road.
+For more details about the V85, see the following article: "What is the v85?".

 7. 24h average per direction